Salem in Essex County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Industry & Commerce.
 A significant historical year for this entry is 1897.

 Location.
 42° 32.113′ N, 70° 52.182′ W. Marker is in Salem, Massachusetts, in Essex County.
-Marker can be reached from Restaurant Row.
+It can be reached from Restaurant Row.
 The marker is near Restaurant Row in Salem Willows Park.
 Touch for map.
 Marker is in this post office area: Salem MA 01970, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Salem Willows Park Opens for Business (within shouting distance of this marker); Salem Willows (about 500 feet away, measured in a direct line); 1st Lt.
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Salem Willows Park Opens for Business (within shouting distance of this marker); Salem Willows (about 500 feet away, measured in a direct line); 1st Lt.
 Catherine Marie Larkin, RN (approx. 0.7 miles away); Almshouse Burial Ground Memorial (approx. 0.8 miles away); Rev. John Hale House (approx. one mile away); Hale Farm (approx. one mile away); A Salt Marsh Returns - Collins Cove Living Shoreline (approx. one mile away); Hospital Point Light / Honor the Valiant Men (approx. one mile away).
 Touch for a list and map of all markers in Salem.